mkuthan/mkuthan.github.io/_posts/2012-06-01-how-to-fail-software-project-fast-and-efficient.md

 Devs should not be allowed into the production system, they can break something.

-Ops do not have to know anything about systems they care.
+Ops don't have to know anything about systems they care.

 > Improvement